This weeks long read.

 Research, published in Comparative Political Studies, examined the policy preferences of working-class and career politicians within the Labour Party both pre and during Tony Blair’s leadership of the Labour Party.

 The study shows that working-class MPs were substantially more in favour of traditional welfare policies than their careerist colleagues.
-During the Blair era there was a considerable drop in working class politicians.
-At the same time, there was a shift towards more centrist polices around reforming welfare.
+During the Blair era, there was a considerable drop in working-class politicians.
+At the same time, there was a shift towards more centrist policies around reforming welfare.

 Study author Dr Tom O’Grady, Lecturer in Quantitative Political Science, (UCL Political Science), said: “Political parties across the developed world, particularly European Social Democratic parties, once consisted of politicians drawn from a broad range of classes and occupations, including manual trades.
 Today, many political parties are dominated by middle-class professional politicians with little experience outside of politics itself.
 Working-class people find it increasingly difficult to enter politics.

 “Before Tony Blair came to power there was only a modest difference in working-class and careerists positions on welfare reform.
 But our research finds that during his premiership – the influence of working-class MPs dropped while there was a rise in the influence of careerist politicians.

 “The former had a stronger ideological attachment to welfare provision because it benefits working-class voters, whereas the latter’s greater concerns for electoral success and career advancement meant they were more likely to support welfare reforms.
 The findings suggest that the large shift from working-class MPs to career politicians in the British Labour Party considerably weakened the representation of working-class voters’ interests.
 Put bluntly, careerist MPs are much more likely to blow with the political winds.”